codingisok-team/codingisok/_src/posts/2019-04-08-values-pointers-and-references.md

 ```
 Here, `s` is a reference to a _specific_ instance of the `Snake` class (his name is albert).
 Note that in python, references can be modified to refer to other values (not true for all languages, like racket or Rust).
 However, if you did something like `s = Snake("NOT albert")`, you would no longer have a way of referring to or even accessing the original albert.
 You could try making him again, but the new `Snake` wouldn't be him.
 It would be a doppelgänger.
 A false twin.
 Our dear albert would be lost to the aether.

 Different languages deal with reference-less values in different ways.
-Java and python will eventually "garbage collect" (overwrite) the memory storing the disused value; c and c++ on the other hand, will leave the value as-is, causing mayhem and distress for uninitiated plebes (a.k.a. us ♪~ ᕕ(ᐛ)ᕗ).
+Java and python will eventually "garbage collect" (overwrite) the memory storing the disused value; c and c++ on the other hand, will leave the memory as-is, causing mayhem and distress for uninitiated plebes (a.k.a. us ♪~ ᕕ(ᐛ)ᕗ).

 # Language Breakdown